rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  kind of injuries like we see in football players?
 *  Well, they didn't know.
 *  And the only way to figure it out was to essentially slice his brain into slices that are about
-*  the tenth of a thickness of a piece of paper.
+*  the 10th of a thickness of a piece of paper.
 *  And then they look at it under two microscopes, a normal optical microscope and a really detailed
 *  electron microscope that can look at things on a subcellular level.
 *  And in the first microscope, they're looking for CTE, which is easy to see.